 Correcting the non-linear bias

 Schwanhausser et al. (2011) calibrated protein abundances by spiking known amounts of protein standards into a crude protein extract from NIH3T3 cells and then measuring the abundances of several thousand proteins in the mixture by iBAC label free mass spectrometry.
-The 20 ‘spiked in’ protein standards detected in this experiment, however, were present at the equivalent >8.0 × 105 molecules per cell, a level that represents only the most highly expressed 11% of the proteins detected (Fig. 3A) (M Selbach, personal communication; Schwanhausser et al., 2011).
+The 20 ‘spiked in’ protein standards detected in this experiment, however, were present at the equivalent >8.0 × 105 molecules per cell, a level that represents only the most highly expressed 11% of the proteins detected (Fig. 3A) (M Selbach, pers. comm., 2012; Schwanhausser et al., 2011).
 To convert mass spectrometry signals to protein abundances, Schwanhausser et al. (2011) assumed that a linear relationship defined using the 20 ‘spiked in’ standards holds true for proteins at all abundances (Fig. 3A).
 The discrepancy between the resulting estimates and individual protein measurements (Fig. 2A), however, suggests that this assumption is not valid.
 A recent benchmarking study also supports this conclusion, showing that in general in the iBAC method ‘low-abundance proteins were dramatically underestimated’ (Ahrne et al., 2013).
 We therefore employed the 61 individual protein measurements from the literature as they span a much wider abundance range.
 In a plot of these data versus Schwanhausser et al.’s (2011) second whole proteome estimates, we found that a two-part linear regression gave a statistically better fit over a single regression (Figs. 3B and 3C) (p-value = 0.002, Materials and Methods).
 We then used this two-part regression to derive new abundance estimates for all 5,028 proteins in Schwanhausser et al.’s (2011) dataset (Dataset S1).
 As Fig. 2B shows, the correction removes the non-linear bias.

 In our rescaled data, the median abundance protein is present at 170,000 molecules per cell (Fig. 2B), considerably higher than Schwanhausser et al.’s (2011) original estimate of 16,000 molecules per cell and significantly above their second estimate of 50,000 molecules per cell.
 For low abundance proteins the effect is larger.
 In our corrected data, the median sequence specific transcription factor is present at 71,000 molecules per cell versus Schwanhausser et al.’s (2011) estimates of first 3,500 then 9,300 molecules per cell (Dataset S1).
 Our correction reduces the range of detected abundances by ∼50 fold (unlogged) compared to Schwanhausser et al.’s second estimates (Dataset S1) and the variance in protein levels from 0.97 (log10) to 0.36 (log10).